Updated: Jul 8

 It's a little pathological, really, isn't it?

-The high romanticism of the standard Neptunian love story is another illusory element that may need to be put in tighter check.
+The high romanticism of the standard Neptunian love story is another illusory element that needs to be put in tighter check.

 How's that for a sobering reality check?